daquinoaldo/https-localhost/README.md

 app.get('/', (req, res) => res.send('Hello World!'))
 ```

+#### Specify the port
+You can specify the port number of the SSL port with `sudo PORT=<port-number> serve <static-path>`
+or from another module with `process.env.PORT = <port-number>`.

+If you specify a port number the http redirect to https will be disabled.
+You can activate the http redirect again specifying not only the PORT environment variable but also the HTTP_PORT one.

+#### Close the server
 You can close the server with `app.close()`.
 Closing the server is an async operation, you can get notified with `app.close(callback)` or `app.close().then(...)`.